Study Description

 Current study

 The current study takes what we have learned in the VCE study and expands it to include any type of meditation.
 The study hopes to answer the following questions: What kinds of lasting challenges and adverse effects can result from meditation practice in a general, unrestricted sample?
-Are their specific practices, programs or products that tend to cause more problems than others?
+Are there specific practices, programs or products that tend to cause more problems than others?
 What predicts whether a challenging meditation experience is therapeutic or destabilizing?
 If someone experiences challenging experiences from meditating, what should they do?
 What types of support, remedies or therapies are most or least helpful?

 What does study participation involve?

-Study participation involves completing an online survey about your meditation-related difficulties, how you and others responded to them, and other factors that may have played a role.
-You can also submit a written narrative of your experience, if you choose.
+• Study participation involves completing an online survey about your meditation-related difficulties, how you and others responded to them, and other factors that may have played a role.

 Who is eligible?